 Intramurals: A large percentage of Rhodes men and women participate in the popular intramural program.
 Teams are organized by a wide variety of groups.
 Intramural teams compete in flag football, volleyball, basketball, wiffle ball and soccer.
 There is squash, racquetball and tennis competition.
 The emphasis is on full participation, and many faculty and staff compete.

 Club Sports: Rhodes currently offers eight club sports: cheerleading, dance team, outdoor organization, ultimate frisbee, fencing, quidditch, ice hockey, and crew.
 Student initiated, these clubs offer an opportunity for competition against club teams from neighboring colleges and universities.

 Physical Education: Classes are offered in many areas.
 The specific courses are listed in the Physical Education section of the Courses of Instruction.
 Three half-semesters of Physical Education are required for graduation.
 Emphasis in the courses is placed upon the individual student’s growth in competence and appreciation for the particular sport or activity.
 The majority of the courses are in areas that can be continued on an individual basis after graduation.

-Facilities include the Bryan Campus Life Center, Fargason Field, where football, field hockey and men’s lacrosse play on a newly installed turf field, Alburty Swimming Complex, Dunavant Tennis Center (ten lighted tennis courts), and Fargason Fields, which include Crain Field, the Winston Wolfe Track and Field Complex, Solomon Field, Jerden Practice Field, Stauffer Baseball Field, varsity soccer, field hockey and softball fields, along with numerous practice and recreational fields.
+Facilities include the Bryan Campus Life Center, Alburty Swimming Complex, Dunavant Tennis Center (ten lighted tennis courts), and Fargason Fields, which include Crain Field, the Winston Wolfe Track and Field Complex, Solomon Field, Jerden Practice Field, Stauffer Baseball Field, varsity soccer, field hockey and softball fields, and numerous practice and recreational fields.

 PLEASE NOTE: This document reflects information as it was published in the 2014-15 Rhodes Catalogue.
 You may find more current information elsewhere on rhodes.edu.